aai-institute/lakefs-spec/docs/index.md

 # lakefs-spec: An fsspec backend for lakeFS

 !!! tip "Early Adopters"
-    lakeFS-spec is a young project - we are looking for early adopters!
+    We are seeking early adopters who would like to actively participate in our feedback process and shape the future of the library.

-    Please reach out via [Github Discussions](https://github.com/aai-institute/lakefs-spec/discussions){: target="_blank" rel="noopener"} if you are interested in using the library and want to get in touch with us.
+    If you are interested in using the library and want to get in touch with us, please reach out via [Github Discussions](https://github.com/aai-institute/lakefs-spec/discussions){: target="_blank" rel="noopener"}.

 Welcome to lakeFS-spec, a [filesystem-spec](https://github.com/fsspec/filesystem_spec){: target="_blank" rel="noopener"} backend implementation for the [lakeFS](https://lakefs.io/){: target="_blank" rel="noopener"} data lake.
 Our primary goal is to streamline versioned data operations in lakeFS, enabling seamless integration with popular data science tools such as Pandas, Polars, and DuckDB directly from Python.